bren-cere/grant-program/README.md

 ## About
 Cere Grants offers financial rewards for solving specific issues in Cere’s open-source codebases based on complexity.
 From first-time onboarding missions, to full-features, bug-fixes and new integrations and research projects, each grant comes with its own set of privileges and responsibilities.

 Our dedicated teams within Cere meticulously design these contributor focused grants to align with the vision and goals set-out on the Cere Roadmap.
-From first-time to confirmed contributors to full-features and bug-fixes, each grant comes with its own set of privileges and responsibilities. ℹ️ Learn more.
+From first-time to confirmed contributors to full-features and bug-fixes, each grant comes with its own set of privileges and responsibilities.

-Cere's Contributor Grants program offers financial incentives for working on specific problem sets related to Cere codebases.
-Each task is designed to drive the Cere ecosystem forward, aligned with the objectives of the Cere Contributor Guilds—Angel, Devel, Ops, and Tester.
-Contributor Grants serve as a bridge between the community's skills and the ecosystem's needs, fostering a culture of open collaboration, knowledge sharing, and collective growth, while  also serving as a platform for developers to showcase their skills and potentially collaborate with us on future projects.

-Cere is interesetd in your suggestions for new Grant Proposals too.
-Check the [Cere Tracks](https://github.com/Cerebellum-Network/grant-program/blob/master/documentation/TRACKS.md) to learn more about the area's the Cere Community is interested to focus on first.

 We're thrilled that you're interested in working on helping us improve the Cere ecosystem, one grant at a time!